 Fret no more.
-Here’s a step-by-step guide to creating a project timeline—no matter what your job title, industry, or department is.
-Follow these steps and learn how to build project timelines that put you in the driver’s seat.
+Here’s a step-by-step example to creating a project timeline—no matter what your job title, industry, or department is.
+Follow these steps and learn how to build project timelines that put you in the driver’s seat and build your own project timeline template.

 To keep all project stakeholders aligned on the plan, every project should start with a project brief.
-It’s a way to explain the purpose, goals, and vision of the overall project.
+It serves as a roadmap and is a way to explain the purpose, goals, milestones, and vision of the overall project.
 Here are a few questions to answer in your brief:

 What are your goals for the project, both internally and externally?